epics-e3/epics-e3.github.io/src/3-developer/1-conda-build.md

 ```

 Where running the above commands would resolve build (and host) requirements and download these, before it builds iocStats
 itself.
-However, our e3 environment is built on top of conda-forge, which uses modern conventions.
+However, our e3 environment is built on top of conda-forge, which uses explicit dependency declarations.
 In particular,
 iocstats' conda recipe contains a dependency macro `stdlib('c')` (read more [here](https://conda-forge.org/news/2024/03/24/stdlib-migration/))
 which first must be processed.
 This leads us to the next topic: pinning files.